 If there are no Database Connections configured in GreenArrow Engine, the option to create a Remote Mailing List will not appear in Studio.

 At the start of a campaign, the specified query is run against the remote database and the results are loaded into a local cache.
 Suppression lists are applied to the local cache, and then sending is done from the local cache.
 After the campaign is sent the local cache is deleted.

-There are two special column names in the returned data:
+There are three special column names in the returned data:

 Email addresses must meet the definition provided in the Subscriber Record documentation, except that addresses which contain International Domain Names are not currently supported for Remote Lists; however, if you convert the IDN to punycode before using it in GreenArrow Studio, you can send to those addresses.

 distinct_id– is designed as a primary key to identify the subscriber in addition to or replacement of the email address.
 This is typically the primary key from your database.

 distinct_idis passed back to you through the Event Notification System (in the

 studio_rl_recipidcolumn) and in the detailed click, open, bounce, unsubscribe, & spam complaint reports, so that you can associate the event back to the subscriber in your database.

 When processing Event Notification System data, we recommend keying off of the